心若不異 If the mind does not discriminate

 That yet may be drawn from

-It is bottomless: the very progenitor of all things in the
+It is bottomless, the very progenitor of all things in the world;

-I do not know whose child it could be
+I do not know whose offspring it could be;

 The Lankavatara Sutra:

-How again, Mahamati, does the Bodhisattva-Mahasattva discard notions of birth, abiding, and disappearance?
-By this it is meant that all things are to be regarded as forms born of a vision or a dream and have never been created since there are no such things as self, the other, or duality.
-They will see that the external depends on Mind for its existence.
-And seeing that there is no stirring of the vijnanas and that the triple world is a complicated network of causation which owes its rise to discrimination, they find that all things, inner and external, are beyond predicability,* that all things are to be seen as void of self-nature and not to be seen as born, and thereby they will attain to the realisation that all things are of the nature of a vision and are unborn. (p.
+How again, Mahamati, does the Bodhisattva discard notions of birth, abiding and destruction?
+By this it is meant that all things are to be regarded as forms born of a vision or a dream, a dream that never was, since there are no such things as self, not-self, or duality.
+They will see that the external world depends on Mind for its existence.
+And seeing that there is no stirring of the vijnanas and that the triple world is a complicated network of causation which owes its rise to discrimination, they find that all things, internal and external, cannot be asserted to be real; they are seen as devoid of self-nature and unborn.
+Thus they attain to the realisation that all things are illusions and are unborn.
+(Suzuki, p.
 81)

 My teaching, which has come down from the ancient Buddhas, is not dependent on meditation (dhyana) or on diligent application of any kind.
 When you attain the insight as attained by the Buddha, you realize that Mind is Buddha and Buddha is Mind; that Mind, Buddha, sentient beings, bodhi and defilements are of one and the same substance although they have different names.